10.4 Error Message Reference

 Resolution

-- In the project settings, enable Robust Mode and reprocess.
+- Switch the Mode dropdown from Standard to Robust and reprocess.
+The Mode dropdown is on the Project Settings panel of the Project Processing dialog.
 This is the first and correct response to this error.

-- If Robust Mode succeeds, review the trajectory in the preview.
-Verify the output quality before delivery.
+- If Robust succeeds, review the trajectory in the preview and verify output quality before delivery.

-- If Robust Mode also fails, the data from the drifted portion cannot be recovered.
-The area must be rescanned.
+- If processing still fails, the data from the drifted portion cannot be recovered and the area must be rescanned.

 Trajectory drift detected